 Some days, we just rest.
 And, that’s okay.

-Relaxing days help me feel like myself again.
+Relaxing this way help me feel like myself again.
 They help my kids reset, too, and it’s a great way to bond.

 Staycations Help Us Reconnect

-Every time we have a staycation, I notice the same things: our house feels more peaceful, the kids are calmer, and my husband and I feel more like a team.
+Every time we have a staycation, I notice the same things: our house feels more peaceful, our kids are calmer, and my husband and I feel more like a team.

 Staycations are full of little moments that bring us back to what matters—connection, rest, and fun.
-We don’t normally plan out staycations, but you can if you want to.
-Some people visit local events or explore something nearby.
+We don’t normally plan out staycations, but it is less of a hassle when we do.

 I hope this encourages you to try a staycation.
 You don’t need to set aside a whole week or have a perfect plan.
 Just make space to turn off the noise, lean into what feels good, and enjoy what’s already right in front of you.